Port Stanley: 13 Best Things to Do + Complete Beach Guide (Updated 2022)

 13 Best Things to Do In & Around Port Stanley

-After many trips to Port Stanley, we have come up with our own list of the top things to do in and around the area.
-Some of our suggestions are popular must-dos, and others are ones we have discovered on our own, even by accident!
+After many trips to Port Stanley, we have come up with a list of the top things to do in and around the area.
+Some of our suggestions are popular must-dos, and others are ones we have discovered on our own, sometimes even by accident!

 1. Swimming & Sun Bathing